sciZer0/7/v/README.md

 # To All Contributors

-In general, the process is that Contributors of the Initiative Group become Contributors of the Vote DAO.
-In turn, Contributors of the Vote DAO become Contributors of the U blockchain — first become Contributors of the testnet and then automatically become Contributors of the mainnet.
+In general, the process is that Contributors of the Initiative Group become Contributors of the U DAO.
+In turn, Contributors of the U DAO become Contributors of the U blockchain — first become Contributors of the testnet and then automatically become Contributors of the mainnet.

 *For reference*